-- (a) Map 2The purpose of the IDP is to establish a coordinated andcooperative framework for planning and managing land use, subdivisionand development, and servicing and environmental matters in the IDP Area over a 30-year horizon, 2020-2050, which supports attractingeconomic opportunities to the area.
-Village and County are committed tocollaborate to minimize competition for development opportunities, establish consistency in land development, and facilitate inter-municipalcommunication in land development and servicing matters.
-The futureoriented planning framework of the Intermunicipal Development Plancontributes to leverage the area's potential as a complete communitywithin the larger County region. - (b) Map 2).
-Therefore, the FLUC takes the view that land uses in adjacent to the Village boundary, should be part of a piped water and sewer scheme. - (c) The value and recreational potential of natural areas within the IDP boundary may be negatively affected by inappropriate development.
-Therefore, both municipalities will collaborate to protect these areas for eventual incorporation into an open space system. - (d) Both municipalities will collaborate to achieve the following open space objectives, consistent with the Provincial Land Use Policies, which support the protection of the natural environment, water, and historical resources: - i.
+- (a) The Village of Kitscoty represents an opportunity to provide services to development in proximity and within 20 minutes of travel time of other development within a 40 km radius, which is an attractive to the area (see Map 2Map 2).
+Therefore, the FLUC takes the view that land uses in adjacent to the Village boundary, should be part of a piped water and sewer scheme. - (b) The value and recreational potential of natural areas within the IDP boundary may be negatively affected by inappropriate development.
+Therefore, both municipalities will cooperate to protect these areas for eventual incorporation into an open space system. - (c) Both municipalities will cooperate to achieve the following open space objectives, consistent with the Provincial Land Use Policies, which support the protection of the natural environment, water, and historical resources: - i.
 To encourage the preservation of the natural and aesthetic quality of the natural environment and rural landscape. - ii.
-To facilitate the eventual establishment of continuous open space systems around Briker Lake and other natural areas to attract activities and provide recreational opportunities as a stimulus to the local economy.

-3.3.5 Objective: Outline a framework for the more detailed implementation of land development, economic development, transportation systems, municipal infrastructure, and timing of development and servicing.
+To facilitate the eventual establishment of continuous open space systems around Tyler Lake and other natural areas to attract activities and provide recreational opportunities as a stimulus to the local economy. - 3.3.5 Objective: Outline a framework for the more detailed implementation of land development, economic development, transportation systems, municipal infrastructure, and timing of development and servicing.

 - (a) In terms of development, identify serviced (piped water and sewer) and unserviced type uses (on-site water and on-site sanitary sewage disposal). - (b) The FLUC does not preclude servicing areas that are more distant.
-However, it acknowledges that the costs to do so may prove inordinate for most, and perhaps is best leveraged by intensive servicing users, such as those with commercial and industrial uses. - (c) The investment by the Village in water supply and sanitary sewage treatment should be used to greatest advantage in the IDP Area and kept in a concentrated location around the Village as is feasible. - (d) Applications for redesignation, subdivision, or development should consider and incorporate/work within the provisions made in servicing and management plans effected within the area (e.g., growth, storm water, transportation, or similar). - (e) Applications for redesignation, subdivision, or development should consider incorporating design requirements that ensure a high quality form of development. - (f) Provisions of the Agricultural Operations Practices Act should apply to the mitigation of environmental and nuisance impacts of agricultural operations. - (g) The lands affected by waste sites and sanitary sewage treatment facilities have been placed within the Landfill, Composting, and Waste (LC-W) District designation.
+However, it acknowledges that the costs to do so may prove inordinate

+- for most, and perhaps is best leveraged by intensive servicing users, such as those with commercial and industrial uses. - (c) The investment by the Village in water supply and sanitary sewage treatment should be used to greatest advantage in the IDP Area and kept in a concentrated location around the Village as is feasible. - (d) Applications for redesignation, subdivision, or development should consider and incorporate/work within the provisions made in servicing and management plans effected within the area (e.g., growth, storm water, transportation, or similar). - (e) Applications for redesignation, subdivision, or development should consider incorporating design requirements that ensure a high quality form of development. - (f) Provisions of the Agricultural Operations Practices Act should apply to the mitigation of environmental and nuisance impacts of agricultural operations. - (g) The lands affected by waste sites and sanitary sewage treatment facilities have been placed within the Landfill, Composting, and Waste (LC-W) District designation.
 Although mitigation is in place, when planning adjacent areas it is important to be mindful of the development setbacks from these existing facilities and any expansions thereof that may be required consistent with the MGA Subdivision and Development Regulation.